 We take an active role in the development of well-functioning collection, sorting and recycling schemes in the countries where we operate.
 To tackle the global issues of plastic packaging waste, industry players, local and national governments, civil society and consumers all have a vital role to play.

 The work we do depends upon how waste is managed in a particular location, but could include the development of deposit return schemes (DRS) or extended producer responsibility (EPR) approaches.
 We will use our experience and technical expertise to add value and take a leadership role to drive industry change where we can.

 Beyond delivering on Nestlé’s 2025 commitment, our longer-term ambition is to stop plastic leakage into the environment across our operations.
 Here the main challenge lies in collecting and sorting waste, particularly in countries without formal waste management systems.

 PET is 100% recyclable and is the most recycled plastic material.
-The use of PET bottles is a resource, not waste.
-The value in each bottle must be maintained by collecting, recycling and reusing them in secondary applications, like bottle-to-bottle and the textile industry.
+PET bottles are a resource, not waste.
+However, to extract the value of each bottle they must be collected, recycled, and reused in secondary applications, such as manufacturing new bottles, or for textile.

 In France, reverse vending machines are currently being tested as a means to complement existing waste management systems.
 And RECO, an innovative plastic bottle recycling program, uses special bottle bins positioned on retailer parking lots.
 Each time a customer inserts a bottle in the bin, they receive a 2-centime discount coupon!

 We are developing collaborative projects that could improve plastics collection, and will share our findings to assess whether they can be scaled-up or replicated.
 For example, in the USA we have invested USD $6 million in the Closed Loop Fund (which pools money from business, government and community partners), to develop recycling infrastructure programs in US cities.